noreikam/employee-tracker/README.md

 ## Usage<a id='usage'></a>
-Run 'node index.js' to initiate the inquirer prompts.
+To create the database, open the mysql shell with 'mysql -u root -p'.
+On separate lines, use 'source db/db.sql', 'source db/schema.sql', 'source db/seeds.sql'.
+This will create and use the database, create the tables, and seed the tables with initial values.
+Next, run 'node index.js' to initiate the inquirer prompts.
 Choose the desired action and follow the prompts.
 Once all prompts are answered, the results will be displayed in the terminal.